Loss of Retirement Income Benefits (Accidents on or after January 1, 1998)

 Annuity payment scheme - a set of monthly payments that distributes the account balance, based on the payment option selected by the worker or surviving spouse.

-LOE Payment - the actual amount of monies paid to the worker prior to any redirection (see 18-01-06, Redirected Benefit Payments).
-This amount is equal to 85% of the difference between the worker's pre-injury net average earnings and the post-injury net average earnings the worker earns or is able to earn in suitable and available employment, which includes any Canada/Quebec Pension Plan disability payments the worker may receive for the injury or disease (see 18-01-13, Calculating CPP/QPP Offsets from FEL/LOE Benefits).
+LOE Payment - the actual amount of monies paid to the worker prior to any redirection, refer to 18-01-06, Redirected Benefit Payments.
+This amount is equal to 85% of the difference between the worker's pre-injury net average earnings and the post-injury net average earnings the worker earns or is able to earn in suitable and available employment, which includes any Canada/Quebec Pension Plan disability payments the worker may receive for the injury or disease, refer to 18-01-13, Calculating CPP/QPP Offsets from FEL/LOE Benefits.

 Contributions toward LRI benefits